 If a coil is needed then add $100.00 to each of the above.
 This is rare.
 If the movement needs rebuilding then add $500.00 to each of the above and expedited service adds double.
 A movement overhaul is very rare.
 Some early (1920's) Herschede and Revere electrics had a rotor wound spring and working pendulum.
 These unique pieces cost $600.00 to overhaul the movement in the mantel clock and $900.00 for the grandfather/mother clock.
 These came in both Grandfather/mother cases as well as mantel clocks.
 All would have a place on the back plate to initially wind the movement with a flat head screwdriver.
 Needing a overhaul is somewhat rare and depends how long the Revere has been in service.
 The earliest were made in the 1920's and many were sold in the 1930's to 1960's.
 So after 80+ years of running, the mechanism is probably on its last legs.
 But some just keep on going.
 What I'm trying to say is that the necessity of an overhaul is unknown until I test it.

 However, movement rebuilding on any Grandfather or Grandmother, adds $900.00 to each of the above and expedited service adds double.
 A movement overhaul is very rare.
 When you send the entire clock a new electric cord and plug is included, if needed, with the color choices of clear, black, white, or brown and in the length of your choice.
 If you open or remove the back door on your Herschede or Revere chiming clock, you will see an embossed number.
 This number is usually located at the lower right on the movement (mechanism).
 With this number you can look up the date of its manufacturer.
 Please do not send any money or check with the clock.
 However, if you are sending a Telechron rotor only, prepayment is always welcomed because of the relatively short turn around time.
 I would like payment by money order, certified check, personal check, business check, or through Pay Pal or Square, which is the only way I take credit cards.
 I do prefer a check over Pay Pal or Square because Pay Pal and Square take 3%.
 I only take credit cards if you are in the USA or Canada.
 The 3% is added to the total bill if you use a credit card.
 With Pay Pal you can pay me directly using "friends and family" where you absorb all fees and I'm paid the full amount.
 There would be nothing added amount to the final fill if you absorb all fees.
 Here you log on to Pay Pal and send me the full amount of my bill, so there is no E-voice coming from me with this method and you will be charged all Pay Pal fees on top of my final bill.
 With either Pay Pal or Square, I will send an invoice to your E-mail address.
 Here you are dealing directly with either service and not me.
-You do have to be a member of Pay Pal in order to issue a payment but you may use Square without any membership or additional Square fees but the 3% will be added to your total bill as with Pay Pal.
-With Square, I can also take the credit card information which includes the number, expiration date and the last 3 or 4 #'s of the security code from the back of the card BUT that adds 3.5% to the final bill.
-I'd prefer to avoid this method but it is an option.
+You do not have to be a member of Pay Pal or Square in order to issue a payment but the 3% will be added to your total bill.
 All of the added fees are exactly what either service charges me for taking your credit card.
 Respectfully, Michael P. Murray Memberships Include: National Association of Watch & Clock Collectors An Internet private E-mailing list called Clocksmiths N.A.W.C.C.
 National 400-day Clock Chapter # 168 A service from, E-mail address: Mike@revereclock.com Mike Murray Founder of Clocksmiths A specialist in Atmos and 400-day clock repair.
 Also, I overhaul most plug in electric clocks.
 In continuous service since 04/01/1982.
-Mike's Clock Clinic Memberships: Clocksmiths & NAWCC 1600 Maryland Avenue Myrtle Point, OR 97458-1508 Phone: 541-559-1090, or 877-286-6762 My main Web site is located at http://www.atmosman.com/ Main FTP site is located at http://home.earthlink.net/~atmosman/earthpdf.html Memberships: Clocksmiths; NAWCC N.A.W.C.C.
+Mike's Clock Clinic Memberships: Clocksmiths & NAWCC 1600 Maryland Avenue Myrtle Point, OR 97458-1508 Phone: 541-559-1090, or 877-286-6762 My main Web site is located at http://www.atmosman.com/ Main FTP site is located at http://www.atmosman.com/earthpdf.html Memberships: Clocksmiths; NAWCC N.A.W.C.C.
 International 400-day Clock Chapter # 168 Published in Chapter 168's "Torsion Times" Published in AWCI's "Horological Times" Formally AWCI's 400-day (Anniversary) clock Bench Course Instructor!

 This Web page has been accessed